 The Color Guard in the Sons of the American Revolution serves as a means to involve our members in the activities of the Society, especially younger ones.
 They add a note of color and bearing to our celebrations, both public and private, and attract the attention of the general public to the activities of the Society.

 The Color Guard is used in ceremonies to open and close meetings of the SAR, DAR, C.A.R. and other organizations.
 They participate in parades, memorial services and grave markings.
 They bring favorable publicity to the SAR with their colorful flags, attractive uniforms and colonial style music.
-In addition, it is fun.
 The Color Guard is organized on the state society and/or chapter level.
 North Carolina fields a "combined Color Guard" made up of men from several chapters who assemble just like the minutemen.